dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 At first glance, the quantities contain four independent dimensions: M, L, T, and Q. However, the Buckingham Pi theorem would then predict −1

 dimensionless groups, which is nonsense.
 Indeed, the number of independent dimensions cannot exceed the number of quantities (a restriction that you explained in Problem 5.7).
-Here, as you verify in Problem 5.30, there are only two independent dimensions—for example, MLT−2Q−1 (the dimensions of electric field) and L2Q−1.
+Here, as you verify in Problem 5.30, there are only two independent dimensions — for example, MLT−2Q−1 (the dimensions of electric field) and L2Q−1.

 Three quantities constructed from two independent dimensions produce one independent dimensionless group.
 A useful choice for this group, because it is proportional to the goal ℰ, is ℰ/𝜖0𝐸2.